kjolley/BIGSdb_documentation/rest.rst

 * **Supported method:** GET

 The application uses the request token, verifier code and its consumer key to obtain an access token.
-The access token does not expire but can be revoked by both the end user or the site admininstrator.
+The access token does not expire but can be revoked by either the end user or the site administrator.
 The request needs to contain the following parameters and to be signed using the consumer secret and request token secret: